Easter Long Weekend

 Local Government Elections

 Councillors are elected for terms of four years in Western Australia.
-Elections are held every two years for half of the council, and candidates are elected using the first-past-the-post voting system.
-If a vacancy occurs within a term, an extraordinary election is held.
+Elections are held every two years for half of the council, and candidates are elected using the optional preferential voting system.
+If a vacancy occurs within a term, this position can be backfilled.
 Further information about local government elections can be found at the Western Australian Electoral Commission website

 The City of Kwinana encourages everyone that is eligible to make their vote count by participating in the election of their preferred local representative.
 Postal votes are sent by the Western Australian Electoral Commission approximately three weeks prior to Election day.